Bill Laurie

-Bill Laurie is an American former basketball player and coach, and current business executive and philanthropist.
+Bill Laurie (born July 5, 1952) is an American former basketball player and coach and current business executive and philanthropist.
 He is the former owner of the St. Louis Blues and is the co-chairman of Paige Sports Entertainment.

 Early life

 Laurie grew up in rural Missouri.
 While attending high school in Versailles, he played basketball, leading the scoring across the state of Missouri as a senior.
 He graduated from Memphis State University in Memphis, Tennessee, in 1974.
 While he was in college, Laurie was part of the Memphis Tigers men's basketball team, and competed in the 1973 NCAA national championship game, lost to the UCLA Bruins.
 During college, Laurie started dating childhood friend Nancy Walton, and the two married a year after graduating.

 Career

 He started his career as a teacher and a basketball coach, managing both the Christian Brothers College High School and Rock Bridge High School.
 Since the late 1970s, he and his wife live at Crown Center Farms in Columbia, Missouri, where they breed race horses.
 He quit his job in 1983 to serve as the manager of the family real estate portfolio.
 He was the owner of the St. Louis Blues, a member of the National Hockey League which he acquired for US$153 million, from 1999 to 2011.
 He was also the owner of the Savvis Center in St. Louis, Missouri.
 He failed to acquire the Denver Nuggets in 1999, the Vancouver Grizzlies in 2000, and the Charlotte Hornets in 2001.

 He is the co-founder and co-chairman of Paige Sports Entertainment (PSE) with his wife.
 Alongside the St. Louis Blues and the Savvis Center, PSE operated SkinMarket, a cosmetics company headquartered in Carpinteria, California.
 PSE is still an active company.

 In 2003, he was inducted into the Missouri Sports Hall of Fame in Springfield, Missouri, for his "lifelong dedication and personal contributions to the betterment of sport and the spirit of sportsmanship... as a player, a coach, an executive and a benefactor."